newpush-labs/newpush-labs-homepage/guides/tutorials/start-stop-docker-containers-on-demand-with-sablier.md

 ---
 order: 1
-title: Ondemand Containers with Sablier
+title: Start and Stop Containers On-Demand with Sablier
 ---

-# Sablier
+# Start and Stop Containers On-Demand with Sablier

 [Sablier](https://github.com/sablierapp/sablier) is a tool that helps you automatically manage your Docker containers by starting them on demand and shutting them down when they're inactive.
 This is particularly useful for applications that are used infrequently, such as those accessed only once a week, helping you conserve resources and prevent unnecessary load on your lab environment.